goessner/mdmath/docs/publication.md

 |:---|:---:|--:|
 |L|C|R|
 ```
+We can use a simple syntax for tables, which is a popular extension to the CommonMark standard [[3](#3)].
 Inline rules as shown in Table 2 apply to the table cells.
+Tables as a whole are always center-aligned.

 <figcaption> Table 3: Column alignment </figcaption>